+Nonetheless, to ensure that the Directors continue to give sufficient time and attention to the affairs of the Company, the Board has, subject to annual review, determined that the maximum number of directorships and principal commitments which any Director may hold shall be maintained at 5.

+If the NC considers it necessary, it shall make recommendations to the Board on the guidelines to be implemented to address the competing time commitments faced by Directors serving on multiple boards and with other principal commitments.

+BOARD PE RFORMANCE

+Principle

+5. The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

+Provision Disclosure

-Nonetheless, to ensure that the Directors continue to give sufficiting and attention to the affairs of the Company, the Board has subject to annual review, determined that the maximum number directorships and principal commitments which any Director may have shall be maintained at 5.
-If the NC considers it necessary, it shall make recommendations to Board on the guidelines to be implemented to address the competiting commitments faced by Directors serving on multiple boards a with other principal commitments.
-RFORMANCE Principle 5.
-The Board undertakes a formal ann board committees and individual d ual assessment of its effectiveness as a whole, and that of each of its rectors.
-Provision Disclosure 5.1 The NC recommends for the Board's approval the objective performance criteria and process for the evaluation of the effectiveness of the Board as a whole, and of each board committee separately, as well as the contribution by the Chairman and each individual director to the Board.
-The NC has implemented a formal Board evaluation process, approved by the Board, to be carried out annually to assess the effectiveness of the Board as a whole and its Board committees, namely, the ARC, NC and RC.
-For the financial year under review, an evaluation of the performance of the Board and its Board committees, and the contribution by the Chairman and each Director to the effectiveness of the Board and its Board committees (where applicable), was conducted.
-5.2 The company discloses in its annual report how the assessments of the Board, its board committees and each director have been conducted, including the identity of any external facilitator and its connection, if any, with the company or any of its directors.
+5.1 The NC recommends for the Board's approval the objective performance criteria and process for the evaluation of the effectiveness of the Board as a whole, and of each board committee separately, as well as the contribution by the Chairman and each individual director to the Board. to assess the effectiveness of the Board as a whole and its Board committees, namely, the ARC, NC and RC.
+For the financial year under review, an evaluation of the performance of the Board and its Board committees, and the contribution by the Chairman and each Director to the effectiveness of the Board and its Board committees (where

+The company discloses in its annual report how the assessments of the Board, its board committees and each director have been conducted, including the identity of any external facilitator and its connection, if any, with the company or any of its directors.

 The objective of the evaluation process is to assess and identify areas for continuous improvement to the Board's overall effectiveness.
 The assessment of the Board as a whole is conducted by way of a Board evaluation questionnaire completed by the Directors, which assesses the Board as a whole on several parameters, namely, the Board composition, maintenance of independence, Board information, Board processes, Board accountability, communication with top management and standard of conduct.

 An evaluation of the performance of the Board committees was also undertaken with the assistance of self-assessment checklists completed by the members of each Board committee collectively.
 Directors were also required to complete appraisal forms to assess the contributions made by each of the other Directors towards the effectiveness of the Board.

 The NC assesses the effectiveness of the Board as a whole and its Board committees, and the contribution by each Director to the effectiveness of the Board, with input from the CEO.
 The appraisal process focuses on a set of performance criteria which includes the evaluation of the Board composition and size, the Board process, Board effectiveness and training, the provision of information to the Board, Board standards of conduct and financial performance indicators.
 Such performance criteria are recommended by the NC and approved by the Board and they address how the Board has enhanced long-term shareholder value.
-The performance criteria allow for comparison with industry peers and do not change from year to year unless circumstances deem it necessary and a decision to change them would be justified by the Board.
+The performance criteria allow for comparison with industry peers and do not change from year to year unless circumstances render it necessary and a decision to change them would be justified by the Board.
 The assessment parameters for each Director include attendance record at the meetings of the Board and the Board committees and quality of participation at meetings as well as special contributions.